PracticeROM/gz-book/src/aboutframeadvancing.md

-# About frame advancing and recording
+# About Frame Advancing And Recording

 ## Room Loading